warriors-life/memory-allocator/README.md

 `bufferSize` parameters controls minimal size of the new array buffers created by MemoryAllocator when it is impossible to allocate data in old buffers.

 ### .addBuffer(size?: number >= bufferSize): ignore
-Manually create a buffer of the specified size.
+Manually add a buffer of the specified size.

 ### .allocate(size): MemoryRef
 Allocate a slice of memory of the specified size.
 The resulting memory ref is returned.